lesterpotter/AesOracle/README.md

 decrypting and encrypting data.

-Disclaimer:  This module was written for educational purposes to accompany my LinkedIn article "AES Encrypt without a Key?".
+Disclaimer:  This module was written for educational purposes to accompany my LinkedIn article "[AES Encrypt Without a Key?](https://www.linkedin.com/pulse/aes-encryption-without-key-les-potter)".
 Please do not attempt to use this code or information on or against any system for which you do not have explicit authorization from the owner.
 I shall not be held responsible for your actions.